sachinwins/driver-history-react-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # About Product
-## This product is developed to keep track of driving history of people.
+1. This product is developed to keep track of driving history of people.
-## The product will process an .txt input file.
+2. The product will process an .txt input file.
-## Each line in the input file will start with a command.
-There are two possible
+3. Each line in the input file will start with a command.
+There are two possible commands.(Driver, Trip)
-commands.(Driver, Trip)

-## Driver, which will register a new Driver in the app.
+## Command 1: "Driver", which will register a new Driver in the app.
 Example:
 `Driver Terence`

-## Trip, which will record a trip attributed to a driver.
+## Command 2: "Trip", which will record a trip attributed to a driver.
 `Trip Terence 07:15 07:45 17.3` (Command, Driver Name, Start Time, End Time, Distance Travelled)

 ## Product Requirements